flyteorg/flyte/docs/flyte_agents/testing_agents_in_the_development_environment.md

 Flytepropeller will be able to send the requests to your local agent server.

-## How to setup Agent Service in Development Mode?
+## How to set up agent service in development mode?
 Let's develop the powerful agent service!

 1. Use the dev mode through flytectl.